FerdiantJoshua/question-generator/README.md

 ## Training and Evaluation

+1. Create the directory to store prediction results
+    ```shell script
+    mkdir -p reports/txts/onmt
+    ```
-You can find all models' training and evaluation scripts in `src/onmt/config`.
+2. Then you can find all models' training and evaluation scripts in `src/onmt/config`.
 These scripts are not recommended to be directly executed, instead open it manually with text editor, and copy-paste them.

 We had prepared the configuration scripts to be as self-explanatory as possible.
+For complete OpenNMT preprocess/train/inference parameter, check the original [documentation](https://opennmt.net/OpenNMT-py/).

 ### Our Best Model Configuration Names